-The Healing Garden on the 3rd floor at Juravinski Hospital is a beautiful place to escape and relax.
+The Healing Garden on the third floor at Juravinski Hospital and Cancer Centre is a beautiful place to escape and relax.
 It is fully wheelchair accessible and has lots of benches for patients, families and staff to sit on while they read a book or have a snack.

 Look out the a north facing window from the hospital’s east wing and you’ll see a beautiful tiered rock garden full of foliage and day lilies.
 It’s a gorgeous sight for patients to enjoy from their rooms.